-The West Drayton AcademyCouncil is composed of 24 representatives from each class from Years 1-6.
-Two children are chosen by class vote at the beginning of the year and then they attend fortnightly meetings.
-The School Council performs 3 main roles;
+The West Drayton Academy School Council is comprised of 17 representatives, one per class from Years 1 to 6.
+The children are chosen by class vote at the beginning of the year.